bryanyi/E-Kars/README.md

 ![Ekars Login](readMeImages/ekars_login.png)
 Feel free to browse with the intention of buying a few cars.
 Upon proceeding to checkout, you will be asked to login before being allowed to proceed with the purchase.
 You can use my ID & PW for testing.
-However, if you want to see what the "forgot password" workflow is like, you can register your own email, or refer to the gif!
+However, if you want to see what the "forgot password" workflow is like, you can register your own email, or refer to the gif below!

 `ID: Bryanyi1206@gmail.com`
 `PW:123456`